odinuv/web/course/faq.md

 {:toc}

 This place should navigate you quickly to important sections and tries to gather answers for questions of typical beginner.
 If you have any other question and you think that it should be answered here, mail [me](mailto:jiri.lysek@mendelu.cz).

 ## Questions (almost) impossible to answer

 ### How does it all work together?
-I have written all the code, it works, but I do not know why!
+I have written (copied) all the code, it sort-of works, but I do not know why!
 Well, working web application is a complicated thing.
 Do not trust anybody who tells you opposite.
 You have to know quiet a lot of technologies (e.g. HTTP, HTML, CSS, PHP, SQL and a bit of JavaScript) to build one.
 The advantage of web technologies is that you only need a text-editor to code a HTML page or PHP script.